-If you’d like to join the Sisters of Charity and other organizations in affecting change in our world, please check out this list of helpful links.
+Join the Sisters of Charity and other organizations in affecting change in our world.

 Jubilee USA Network is an alliance of more than 80 religious denominations and faith communities, human rights, environmental, labor, and community groups working for the definitive cancellation of crushing debts to fight poverty and injustice in Asia, Africa, and Latin America.

 The National Council of La Raza (NCLR), which hosts this site, believes strongly in the values of this nation, in pluralism, and the ability of every American to share in the rights and responsibilities of this great country.
 We Can Stop The Hate:

 The most Rev. Gerald F. Kicanas, Bishop of Tucson, discusses immigration issues.

 An excellent article appeared in the March 10, 2008, issue of AMERICA.
 Written by John F. Kavanaugh, SJ, the article presents some clearly thought out arguments which contradict widely-held positions on the issue of immigration.
 The article entitled, “Amnesty?
 ‘Let us be vigilant and charitable.’ is brief and to the point.

 Iced Game – “ICED” is an acronym for “I Can End Deportation.”
 This is an on-line game and your objective is to become an American citizen.
 Assuming the role of an immigrant, you are avoiding ICE officers, choosing right from wrong, and answering questions on immigration.